Back to Living Real Change

 A mammogram is an X-ray that allows a specialist to examine the breast tissue for any suspicious areas.
 Mammograms can often show a breast lump before it can be felt.

-As with any condition, it is important to know your family health history.
+As with any condition, it is important to know your family's health history.
 Women with a family history of breast cancer or a genetic predisposition for the disease should be screened with a MRI in addition to routine mammograms.

 When and how often: